Yamunanagar: Yamunanagar-Jagadhri Municipal Corporation

-The Yamunanagar-Jagadhri Municipal Corporation is headed by Municipal Commissioner Dharamvir Singh.
-The elected head is Mayor Madan Chauhan.
+The Yamunanagar-Jagadhri Municipal Corporation is headed by Municipal Commissioner Ayush Sinha,IAS.
+The elected head is Mayor Suman Bahmani.
 The city is divided into 22 wards for the purpose of development, each of which is represented by a municipal councillor.

 Economy

 Industries

 Yamuna Nagar is well known for its industries.
 It has emerged as an important industrial destination in the state.
 This has been despite its relatively isolated location within the state.
 Due to expanding industries, the city kept on extending geographically.

-The main crops produced are sugarcane, wheat and rice.
+The main crops produced are sugarcane, wheat, and rice.
 The city also produces sugar machinery, paper machinery, and highly efficient equipment for petrochemical plants, which are shipped to various refineries across the country.
 The city is also known for its plywood industries, which is attributed to the easy accessibility of primary raw material – poplar tree.
 It has also one of India's largest railways, carriage and wagon repair workshops.
 Recently, Reliance Infrastructure has also installed Deenbandhu Chhotu Ram Thermal Power Station in the town.
-Haryana Urban Development Authority has done major development work in the land stretch linking the city with Jagadhri, the other part of twin city which is known for its brass and stainless steel utensils.
+Haryana Urban Development Authority has done major development work in the land stretch linking the city with Jagadhri, the other part of Twin city which is known for its brass and stainless steel utensils.